AP Seminar

 Scheduled breaks will be:

 Resources: High-speed internet and a reliable computer with an internet browser.
 No specific software is required, although instructor-student cooperation regarding technical difficulties is expected.
-The course will be run through Google Classroom.
 They should also have Zoom access.
 NO TEXTBOOK WILL BE REQUIRED FOR THIS COURSE.

 CLASS SIZE: AP Seminar will need a minimum of 12 students enrolled to run, and enrollment will be limited to 36 students.
 Fill out your application here